 texturing methods, practice makes perfect.

-Put some drywall compound in the mud pan and use the taping knife to thin the mud just a tiny
+Put some drywall compound in your mud pan and use the taping knife to thin the mud just a tiny

 Now use the taping knife to spread mud on the tape and on the screw indentations.
 Use the knife to